Sturtevant: Leaps Jumps and Bumps at the Serpentine Gallery

 Photos: Katie Harris

-Sturtevant: Leaps Jumps and Bumps is at the Serpentine Gallery from 28th June to 26th August 2013, for further information visit here.
+Sturtevant: Leaps Jumps and Bumps is at the Serpentine Gallery from 28th June until 26th August 2013.
+For further information visit the gallery’s website here.